Industrial Air Pollution - Perimeter Monitoring

 Flexible tools for ambient pollution monitoring

 Our product range spans portable (handheld) monitors for checking pollution hot spots and conducting short term surveys, through to compact air quality monitoring stations for mobile, semi-permanent and permanent monitoring.
-These instruments can be configured to log real time data on gas, particulate, noise and weather parameters.
-Data can be transmitted wirelessly and accessed online via remote PC.
+These instruments can be configured to log real time data on a range of gas, particulate, noise and weather parameters.
+Data can be accessed remotely via any wireless device, anywhere, any time.

 Mining & Quarrying

-Dust and particulate matter is most often the concern for regulators.
-In some cases nitrogen dioxide, carbon monoxide, and / or sulphur dioxide might also be of interest.
+Dust and particulate matter is of primary concern for regulators.
+In some cases, nitrogen dioxide, carbon monoxide, and / or sulphur dioxide might also be of interest.
 These gaseous pollutants are generated by heavy vehicles and other combustion sources such as diesel generators.
-Methane can be a factor especially in coal mines.
+Methane can be a factor too, especially in coal mines.

 The problem for operators is that air monitoring equipment is expensive to buy and to operate.
 A complete monitoring station to measure particulate, a couple of gases, and wind speed and direction can cost more than a new wheeled-loader.
-Traditional monitoring stations are too big to shift to different locations and they draw a lot of power.
+Traditional monitoring stations are too big to easily shift between locations and require a lot of power.

-Aeroqual has developed lighter weight and lower cost air monitoring solutions such as the Dust Sentry and AQM 60 compact air quality stations.
-Using sensors rather than analysers they are a fraction of the cost and can be set up and knocked down in no more than an hour.
+To solve these challenges, Aeroqual has developed lighter-weight and lower-cost air monitoring solutions such as the Dust Sentry and AQM 65 compact air quality stations.
+By using sensors rather than analyzers they are a fraction of the cost and can be set up and knocked down in no more than an hour.

-The only way to accurately demonstrate the effectiveness of pollution control inside the facility is to monitor emissions on the perimeter (or fenceline).
-Numerous studies have shown the benefits both to the operator and to the community of having an ongoing real-time perimeter monitoring capability, such as:
+The only way to accurately demonstrate the effectiveness of pollution control inside the facility is to monitor emissions on the perimeter (or fence-line).
+Numerous studies have shown the benefits (both to the operator and to the community) of having an ongoing real-time perimeter monitoring network.
+These benefits include:

-- Providing an independent reference point for impact on surrounding air
+Providing an independent reference point for impact on surrounding ambient air

-Despite the benefits few petrochemical facilities have a dedicated fenceline monitoring capability, and cost is the primary reason investment has not matched the potential benefits.
-Continuous air monitoring stations can cost US$250,000 each and a network surrounding a facility should at minimum include three stations.
+Despite these benefits, few petrochemical facilities have been able to easily afford a dedicated fence-line monitoring network.
+Continuous air monitoring stations can cost upwards of US$250,000 each and a network surrounding a facility should at minimum include three stations.

-Aeroqual’s compact air monitoring station represents a new approach, one that delivers the known benefits of fenceline monitoring whilst also being economically viable for industry.
-As a result our list of project references is growing fast and includes some of the industry’s giants (Petrobras, PetroChina, YPF).
+Aeroqual’s compact air monitoring station represents a new approach, one that delivers the known benefits of fence-line monitoring while also being economically viable for industry.
+As a result, our growing list of project references includes some of the industry’s giants (Petrobras, PetroChina, YPF).